Affliction (Star Trek: Enterprise): Reception

 "Affliction" originally aired on UPN, on February 18, 2005.
 It received a 1.8/3% share among adults between the ages of 18 and 49.
-This means that it was seen by 1.8 percent of all 18- to 49-year-olds, and 3 percent of all 18- to 49-year-olds watching television at the time of the broadcast.
+This means that it was seen by 1.8 percent of all 18- to 49-year-olds, and three percent of all 18- to 49-year-olds watching television at the time of the broadcast.
 This equals the ratings received by the previous episode, "The Aenar", which received the highest ratings of the fourth season so far.
 It finished behind programs on NBC, The WB, ABC, CBS and Fox.

-IGN gave the episode 3.5 out of 5, and called it "Another strong, solid episode of a series that is only getting better from week to week."
+IGN gave the episode 3.5 out of five, and called it "Another strong, solid episode of a series that is only getting better from week to week."
 Michelle Erica Green reviewed this episode for TrekNation, and described it as a "rollicking good ride".
-She thought that linking the reason for the Klingons' appearance change to the augmented humans from earlier in the season was a clever idea, but the introduction of Section 31 was suspect as they hadn't been mentioned at all through the season three Xindi arc.
+Green thought that linking the reason for the Klingons' appearance change to the augmented humans from earlier in the season was a clever idea, but the introduction of Section 31 was suspect as they hadn't been mentioned at all through the season three Xindi arc.
 She was pleased with the level of detail shown on screen, such as the computer-generated targs and Tucker changing the patch on his uniform when he transfers to the Columbia.
 Green said that John Billingsley "excels" in this episode, and that the ending was "perfect".
 Jamahl Epsicokhan on his website Jammer's Reviews, gave the episode a score of three out of four, saying that it was "solid and entertaining, but with no real signs of greatness" and thought that the cliffhanger ending was unnecessary.
-The two part story featuring the episodes "Affliction" and "Divergence" were subsequently ranked the fifth best story of Enterprise by Den of Geek writer James Hunt.
-Variety magazine notes the role actor James Avery, noted for his role on the Fresh Prince of Bel Air, as a Klingon General.

-In a 2015 interview with some of the show's cast with SyFy, this episode was a recommended favorite of theirs.
+The two part story featuring the episodes "Affliction" and "Divergence" were ranked the fifth best story of Enterprise by Den of Geek writer James Hunt.
+Variety commended the performance of James Avery, noted for his role on the Fresh Prince of Bel Air, as a Klingon General.
+Den of Geek recommended "Affliction" and "Singularity" for the development of the character Malcolm Reed.
+In his 2023 rewatch Keith DeCandido of Tor.com gave it 8 out of 10.

-Den of Geek recommended "Singularity" and this episode for development of the character Malcolm Reed.
+In a SyFy interview, some of the cast recommended this episode as a favorite.